bruno-sartori/kitsune-server/README.md

 ## License

 All rights reserved.
-This project and its content may not be used, copied, modified, or distributed without prior permission from the owner.
+This project and its content may not be used, copied, modified, or apiributed without prior permission from the owner.